 - All pages on our main site have a link to bypass the navigation menu and jump straight to the content.

-Although we have provided a widget to change text size on this site it will not work in all areas of our websites (e.g payments, planning applications,forms, mapping and search).
+Although we have provided a widget to change text size on this site it will not work in all areas of our websites (for example: payments, planning applications, forms, mapping and search).

 We believe that it is far better to help people understand how to do this with their browser settings.
 That way, they can do it for all sites not just this one.